 That's nice, considering that it is Mental Health Awareness Month.
 (He missed Autism Awareness Month by several days.)
 Those familiar with Jackson's recent money woes, however, might be scratching their heads at the size of the rapper's donation.
 In March, Jackson reached a deal with creditors to exit bankruptcy and free himself from millions of dollars in debts, according to a New York Daily News report.

-aughts, Jackson made hundreds of millions of dollars from non-music ventures — so he should be able to afford the $100,000 donation to Autism Speaks.
+In the early aughts, Jackson made hundreds of millions of dollars from non-music ventures — so he should be able to afford the $100,000 donation to Autism Speaks.

 Lest we forget, Jackson struck gold after he endorsed Glacéau's grape-flavored line of vitamin water, a venture the rapper also invested money in.
 Coca-Cola later bought Glacéau in 2007 for $4.1 billion, according to the New York Times.